-Auris Medical is developing AM-125, an intranasal formulation of betahistine, for the treatment of Meniere’s disease and vestibular vertigo.
+Auris Medical is developing AM-125, an intranasal formulation of betahistine, for the treatment of vertigo.
 The intranasal delivery of AM-125 is intended to bypass the effects of first-pass metabolism found with oral delivery of betahistine.
 This is expected to offer significant additional benefits in terms of efficacy and tolerability.

-Oral betahistine is approved for use in more than 80 countries worldwide, but not in the United States.
+Oral betahistine is approved for use in about 115 countries worldwide, but not in the United States.

 How AM-125 works

 Betahistine is a small molecule drug that acts as a partial histamine H1-receptor agonist and a H3-receptor antagonist.
 The compound has demonstrated increased cochlear, vestibular and cerebral blood flow, vestibular compensation and the ability to inhibit neuronal firing in the vestibular nuclei.
-In Meniere’s disease, the objective is the treatment or prevention of vertigo attacks.
 In the case of vertigo, the objective is to restore balance.

 In a previous Phase 1 trial, intranasal betahistine demonstrated good tolerance and significantly higher plasma concentrations in comparison with oral betahistine.

-Auris Medical plans to initiate a second Phase 1 trial of AM-125 in 2017.
+Auris Medical is planning to initiate a second Phase 1 trial of AM-125 in the first quarter of 2018.